cocoon/xcpng.example.plugin/README.md

 # xcpng.example.plugin
 Example Windows Forms Plugin for XCP-NG Center

+## Compiling

 To compile you need: XenServer-7.4.0-SDK from http://www.citrix.com/downloads/xenserver/

 This plugin was tested with: